 Evolution developed dopamine to encourage living creatures to engage in activities that promote survival.
 These activities include drinking water, eating food and mating.
 However, cocaine hijacks this system and long term cocaine addiction permanently affects this system.
 This is why those who were once addicted to cocaine may experience urges to relapse even decades into their recovery.

 Cocaine blocks the re-uptake of dopamine.
 This then means you must continue to take cocaine in order to experience normal feelings of happiness and contentment.
 You also build up a tolerance to cocaine.
 This means you must take ever greater quantities of cocaine in order to experience the desired effects.
 Increasing the amount of cocaine you consume further increases the risk of experiencing a range of negative physical and psychological symptoms linked to cocaine use.

-Step One Recovery offer a complete cocaine rehab programme.
+Ocean Recovery Centre offers cocaine addiction treatment options such as cocaine rehab programmes.
 This programme is specifically tailed to your needs.
 We treat the physical and emotional aspects of cocaine addiction, and we also offer you a generous aftercare programme.